ethantrokie/water-detection/README.md

 Tl;dr
 To run the classifier, all you must do is run moduleE() with the correct parameters.
+Can do in scratch.py
 •	Vidpath – (string) path to the test video or 0 (int)
 •	Maskpath - (string) path to the test mask or 0 (int) if you don’t have a mask
 •	outputFolder – (string) path to folder where you want the resulting images to output or use “/”to have images output in the current directory (path must exist)